aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 and "Token Endpoint" defined by {{RFC6749}}, and the terms "OpenID Provider" (OP) and "ID Token" defined by {{OpenID}}.

+This specification uses the term "Identity Provider" (IdP) to refer to the Authorization Server or OpenID Provider that is used for End-User authentication.

 TODO: Replace RFC6749 references with OAuth 2.1

+## Roles

+In a typical OAuth deployment, the OAuth client obtains tokens from the authorization server when a user logs in and authorizes the client.
+In many cases, the method by which a user logs in at the authorization server is through an external identity provider.

+For example, a mobile chat application is an OAuth Client, and obtains tokens from its backend server which stores the chat messages.
+The mobile chat backend plays the OAuth roles of "Resource Server" and "Authorization Server".

+In some cases, the user will log in to the Authorization Server using an external (e.g. enterprise) Identity Provider.

 # Token Revocation